Kong/docs.konghq.com/app/konnect/gateway-manager/data-plane-nodes/renew-certificates.md

 ## Quick setup

-If you originally created your runtime instance container using one of the Docker options in Runtime Manager, we recommend creating a new instance with renewed certificates.
+If you originally created your data plane node container using one of the Docker options in Gateway Manager, we recommend creating a new instance with renewed certificates.

-1. Stop the runtime instance container.
+1. Stop the data plane node container.
-2. Open {% konnect_icon runtimes %} **Runtime Manager**, select a runtime group,
+2. Open {% konnect_icon runtimes %} **Gateway Manager**, select a control plane,
- and click **New Runtime Instance**.
+ and click **New Data Plane Node**.
-3. Run the script to create a new runtime instance with updated certificates.
+3. Run the script to create a new data plane node with updated certificates.
-4. Remove the old runtime instance container.
+4. Remove the old data plane node container.

 ## Advanced setup

-If your runtime instances are running on Linux or Kubernetes, or if you have a Docker container that was _not_ created using the quick setup script, you must generate new certificates and replace them on the existing nodes.
+If your data plane nodes are running on Linux or Kubernetes, or if you have a Docker container that was _not_ created using the quick setup script, you must generate new certificates and replace them on the existing nodes.